domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 If you see me, weep. --Hunger Stone

 Et tu, Brute?
 (Et tu, Brutus?) --Julius Caesar, Roman dictator, in Act 3 Scene 1 of William Shakespeare's play "Julius Caesar"

+Creativity is the ability to sell your sadness.
+(Paraphrased mine: Art is the ability to sell your sadness.
+Art is the ability to sell your pain.
+Art is how good you can sell your pain.) --Elvis Presley, American Singer

+Suffering is the university of egocentrism. --Milan Kundera, Czech Writer, in "Immortality"

+Einmal ist keinmal.
+What happens but once might as well not have happened at all. --Milan Kundera, Czech Writer, in "The Unbearable Lightness of Being"